Read the easy-read version.

-They are often referred to as 'the triad of impairments' and are explained in more detail on page 3.
+They are often referred to as 'the triad of impairments'.

 While there are similarities with autism, people with Asperger syndrome have fewer problems with speaking and are often of average, or above average, intelligence.
 They do not usually have the accompanying learning disabilities associated with autism, but they may have specific learning difficulties.
 These may include dyslexia and dyspraxia or other conditions such as attention deficit hyperactivity disorder (ADHD) and epilepsy.

 With the right support and encouragement, people with Asperger syndrome can lead full and independent lives.

 The characteristics of Asperger syndrome vary from one person to another but are generally divided into three main groups.

 If you have Asperger syndrome, understanding conversation is like trying to understand a foreign language.